-A series of risk treatment plans and management sub-plans would sit under the management plans.
-The scope and content of these plans is driven by the key environmental risks and impacts of the project identified through this EES, regulatory requirements and applicable policies and guidelines The proposed risk treatment plans and sub-plans are described in Table 12.8, together with the relevant approval and referral authorities.
+A series of risk treatment plans and management sub-plans would sit under the mine work plan, Incorporated Document and radiation management licence.
+The scope and content of these plans is driven by the key environmental risks and impacts of the project identified through this EES, regulatory requirements and applicable policies and guidelines including:

+the guidelines Preparation of Work Plans and Work Plan Variations: Guidelines for mining projects (December 2020, v1.3, Department of Jobs, Precincts and Regions); and

+the Code of Practice Radiation Protection and Radioactive Waste Management in Mining and Mineral Processing (ARPANSA, Radiation Protection Series No. 9).

+The proposed risk treatment plans and sub-plans are described in Table 12.8, together with the relevant approval and referral authorities.
 Where possible, one plan will be prepared to address requirements within the mining licence area and the area subject to the specific controls overlay.

 Approval and referral authorities may differ for different sections of the plan.